Remembering Lt Col Dick Cole – 1915-2019

-Surviving Doolittle Raider, Lt Col Dick Cole and Panchito owner, Larry Kelley at Oshkosh, Wi
+Surviving Doolittle Raider, Lt Col Dick Cole and Panchito owner, Larry Kelley recently in Florida at the EAA show

 COMFORT — Dick Cole is fond of saying he’s a big believer in luck and never tried to manufacture it.

 Luck, like serendipitous moments and sweet victories in love and war, just came his way.
 Take the time his B-25B pilot, Capt.
 Vernon Stintzi, fell ill with an ulcer as training neared for a secret mission.

 Cole, fearing the entire crew would be scratched, asked the mission commander to keep them on.
 It was a bold request for a second lieutenant out of flight training at Randolph Field, but Lt.
 Col. Jimmy Doolittle did him one better, taking Stintzi’s seat on their plane.

 “That might have been the luck.
 Not for (Stintzi), but for me,” Cole said softly, laughing.
 “For me and the rest of the crew.”